electron/rcedit/README.md

 If you have modified the gyp files, you should regenerate the solution files:

-1. Make sure you have gyp is configured in your system.
+1. Make sure you have gyp configured on your system.
 If not, clone gyp from https://chromium.googlesource.com/external/gyp
 2. Run `gyp rcedit.gyp --depth .`